Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

-\textbf{Models.} For target classifiers, we consider the widely used ResNet-18~\cite{he2016deep} and DenseNet121~\cite{huang2017densely} as the target model architecture.
-In our default setup, each target model are trained for 100 epochs using the Adam optimizer, with a learning rate of 0.001.
-We apply an L2 weight decay coefficient of 10-6 and use a batch size of 128.
-As we found the performance of recent works can be affected by the training configurations of the target models, \textbf{we also employ their settings to demonstrate that our defense enhances their best outcomes}.
+In our default setup, each target model is trained for 100 epochs using the Adam optimizer with a learning rate of 0.001.
+We apply an L2 weight decay coefficient of $10^{-6}$ and use a batch size of 128.
+For ViT, we use a learning rate of 0.0001.
+As we found that the performance of some recent works can be affected by the training configurations of the target models, \textit{\textbf{we also employ their training settings to demonstrate that \name enhances their best outcomes}}.

-For the diffusion models integrated into our defense, we train standard DDPMs from scratch using the default hyper-parameters from the original DDPM paper.
-Unless otherwise mentioned, the diffusion model is trained on the same training data of the associated defended target classifier, following the assumptions that the model onwer has no extra data.
-Our default configuration involves generating \( N = 50 \) reconstructed images for each sample, with the number of diffusion steps \( T \) set to 40.
+For the diffusion models integrated into \name, we train standard DDPMs from scratch using the default hyperparameters from the original DDPM paper \cite{ho2020denoising}.
+Unless otherwise mentioned, \name uses a diffusion model trained on the same training data as the associated defended target classifier, and generates $N = 30$ reconstructed images for each sample, with the number of diffusion steps $T$ set to 160.
 Detailed discussions on the choice of these hyperparameters are provided in Section \ref{sec:hyper}.

-To accelerate the inference process, we also employ Denoising Diffusion Implicit Models (DDIM(\( k \))), where \( k \) indicates the inference interval.
-In our setting, \( k \) is set to 10, corresponding to 4 denoising steps when \( T = 40 \).
+In addition to training diffusion models on the same distribution as the target classifier, we also demonstrate the effectiveness of \name using publicly available pre-trained diffusion models trained on ImageNet \cite{dhariwal2021diffusion}.
+This illustrates that the diffusion models in \name and the target classifier's training data do not need to be from the same distribution.
+It also shows that when an off-the-shelf diffusion model for the same dataset is not available, using a pre-trained diffusion model on a different dataset can still provide effective protection.
+More details are provided in Section \ref{sec:imagenetDM}.